 I’m a guardian and need to register my keytag, how do I do that?

 Typically the organization you are checking in to will have already registered your key tag for you.
 Then next time you check-in, scan your key tag and it will most likely be set and process your check-in.
 However, if it is not, to assign your key tag to your account:

 - Login at the check-in station using your 10-digit phone number

-- In the top right corner of the check-in screen you’ll see is a box “Register Key Tag”
+- In the top left corner of the check-in screen, you will see a hamburger menu that you can select, within these settings you can select “Register Key Tag”